 Adrenaline at the push of a button: the Sport Chrono Package offers an even sportier tuning of the chassis, engine and transmission.
 The kit includes a digital and analogue stopwatch, a graphic in the instrument cluster showing longitudinal and lateral acceleration, and a performance display for viewing lap times in

-What’s new is the mode switch on the steering wheel with SPORT Response button, derived from the 918 Spyder.
+The mode switch on the steering wheel with SPORT Response button has been derived from the 918 Spyder.
 Four driving modes are available to choose from: ‘Normal’, ‘SPORT’, ‘SPORT PLUS’ and ‘Individual’ – for an even more personalised driving style.

 In SPORT mode alone, the new

 The stopwatch mounted on the dashboard displays recorded driving time or can be used as a conventional clock.

 Pressing the button in the centre of the mode switch primes the engine and transmission for the fastest possible unleashing of power (e.g. for overtaking).

 In other words, maximum responsiveness – for a period of approximately 20 seconds.

 * Data determined in accordance with the measurement method required by law.
 Since 01 September 2018 all new cars are approved in accordance with the Worldwide Harmonized Light Vehicles Test Procedure (WLTP).
 You can find more information on WLTP at www.porsche.com/wltp.
 From 01 January 2019, all fuel consumption figures are shown as determined in accordance with WLTP.
 CO₂ figures will be shown as NEDC-equivalent values, as CO₂ based taxation will continue to be based on an NEDC value (derived from WLTP) until 06 April 2020.
 For Plug-in Hybrid Electric Vehicle (PHEV) range and Equivalent All Electric Range (EAER) figures are determined with the battery fully charged, using a combination of both battery power and fuel.